BROADSoftware/HADeploy/docsite/docs/plugins_reference/ranger/ranger_relay.md

 ```

-More detail on how to encrypt a value and providing a password on executuion at [encrypted variables](../core/encrypted_vars)
+More detail on how to encrypt a value and providing a password on execution at [encrypted variables](../core/encrypted_vars)

 ## Simple CA_BUNDLE